Gallia County License Hearing Guide

 • Suspension Upheld: The hearing officer finds that the BMV had sufficient grounds to suspend your license, and the suspension remains in effect.

-• Suspension Overturned: The hearing officer finds that the BMV did not have sufficient grounds to suspend your license, and your license is reinstated.
+• Suspension Overturned: The hearing officer finds that the BMV did not meet its burden of proof, and your license is reinstated.

 Hardship/Restricted License in Ohio

-• Costs and Application Process: The application process involves filing a petition with the court and providing supporting documentation.
-There are associated fees.
-Your attorney can guide you through this process.
+• Costs and Application Process: The application process involves filing a petition with the court and providing documentation to support your need for driving privileges.

 Getting Your License Back